kamilburda/batcher/docs/sections/Customization.md

 **Enable for previews**

 If checked (the default), the procedure/constraint is applied in the preview.
-Unchecking this can be useful if a procedure takes too long or manipulates the file system (reads or saves files).
+Unchecking this can be useful if a procedure takes too long.

 **Also apply to parent folders** (constraints only)

-If checked, a layer will satisfy a constraint if all of its parent groups also satisfy the constraint.
+If checked, an image/layer will satisfy a constraint if all of its parent folders/group layers also satisfy the constraint.
 For example, if this option is checked for the `Visible` constraint, a visible layer is excluded if any of its parent group layers are not visible.